-They may also include courses (depending on inter-university agreements).
+They may also include teaching (depending on inter-university agreements).

-WARNING: these scholarships are NOT aimed at students from non-partner universities simply wishing to register to AMU neuroscience master’s program.
-If this is your case, please check this page to learn how to enroll to the master’s.
+WARNING: these scholarships are NOT intended for students from non-partner universities who would simply like to register for the AMU Master of neuroscience.
+If you are in this case, please consult the page on registration to the master.

-To be considered eligible for support through the NeuroSchool incoming fellowships, you must:
+To be eligible for NeuroSchool mobility grants, you must:

-- not be a French citizen or be a French student registered outside Aix-Marseille Academy
+- not have French nationality or be a French student enrolled outside the Aix-Marseille Academy

-- hold, at the time you take up the fellowship, a B.Sc. level degree in neuroscience or a close topic
+- possess, at the time of mobility, a Bachelor of Science (B.Sc.) degree in neuroscience or a related discipline

-- intend to pursue, at the time of the fellowship, full-time graduate studies at the master’s level in a neuroscience program in a university with an established partnership with Aix-Marseille University neuroscience master’s program, i.e. the University of Helsinki, Oldenburg University, Université de Montréal and, more recently, the University of Amsterdam (UvA).
-NEW : starting in 2019-20, neuroscience students from the following universities may apply as well (please check with your own university International Affairs or on this page if Erasmus+ agreements have been signed and include Life Science):
+- intend to pursue, at the time of mobility, full-time studies at the Master (M.Sc.) level in neuroscience at one of the partner universities of the Master of neuroscience, namely the Universities of Helsinki, Oldenburg, Montreal (UdeM) and, more recently, Amsterdam (UvA).
+NEW: from 2019-2020, neuroscience students from the following universities can also apply (please check with your university or on this page if Erasmus+ agreements have been signed and include life sciences):

 – the Autonomous University of Madrid (Spain),